Alternate Outlaws

 Alternate Outlaws is an alternate history anthology edited by Mike Resnick, published in the United States by Tor Books.
-There are 28 stories in the anthology, with each story by a different author, and presents a scenario where various historical figures become criminals or outlaws rather than their real life counterparts.
+There are 28 stories in the anthology, with each story by a different author, and presents a scenario where various historical figures become criminals or outlaws rather than their real-life counterparts.
 The anthology was released on October 15, 1994.

+Some of the stories are not alternate history, but are instead secret history, horror fantasy, satire, pastiche, and other genres.